-At the conclusion of the investigation, the CO or the designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Respondent has engaged in unlawful discrimination/retaliation of the Complainant Complainant has been subjected to unlawful discrimination/retaliation.
+At the conclusion of the investigation, the CO or the designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whethe rRespondent has engaged in unlawful discrimination/retaliation of the Complainant. the Complainant has been subjected to unlawful discrimination/retaliation.
 The CO's recommendations must be based upon the totality of the circumstances.
 In determining if discrimination or retaliation occurred, a preponderance of evidence standard will be used.
+The CO may consult with the Board's legal counsel before finalizing the report to the Superintendent.